-Frequently Asked Questions About Broadcast and Internet TV
+Frequently Asked Questions About Broadcast TV

 I get a ton of questions from folks around the country asking me about how to cut cable and get free and cheap TV.
 I’ve compiled the most common questions and answered them here.